jmadoremos/os-first-install-new/docker/download-manager/README.md

-# BitTorrent
+# Download Manager

-This stack creates services to support and manage a BitTorrent client.
+This stack creates services to support and manage a BitTorrent and a Usenet clients.
 BitTorrent is a communication protocol for peer-to-peer (P2P) file sharing in  a distributed, decentralized infrastructure.
+Usenet is an early non-centralized computer network for the discussion of particular topics and the sharing of files via newsgroups.

-For more information, refer to [What is BitTorrent?](https://help.bittorrent.com/en/support/solutions/articles/29000039924-what-is-bittorrent-) from BitTorrent.
+For more information, refer to [What is BitTorrent?](https://help.bittorrent.com/en/support/solutions/articles/29000039924-what-is-bittorrent-) from BitTorrent and [Usenet](https://en.wikipedia.org/wiki/Usenet) from Wikipedia.

 ## Containers